The Hobbit and The Lord of the Rings Trilogies

 Another vicious burn…

-It’s true, The Hobbit trilogy doesn’t completely work, and certainly does not reach the incredible heights of The Lords of the Rings trilogy, but it’s not as off as I remember, and regardless, all together, they’re a great experience.
+So while, yes, in the end, it’s true, the Hobbit trilogy doesn’t completely work.
+It certainly does not reach the incredible heights of The Lords of the Rings trilogy either.
+But at the same time, it’s not as off as I remember.
+Regardless, when seen all together, it's a great experience.
 Loved it.
+Big thumbs up.
+Highly recommended.

 But there is one thing that bothers me…

 “Looks like meat’s back on the menu, boys!”
-This is said by an Uruk-Hai in the Two Towers, after ending an argument between him and some hangry Orcs—as to whether or not they could eat all of Merry and Pippin or just part of them—and he ends the argument by cutting off an orc’s head, and the suddenly available meat in question is the headless orc.
-That’s not an odd thing for an Uruk-Hai to do, but it’s definitely an odd thing for a Uruk-Hai to say.
+This is said by an Uruk-Hai in the Two Towers, after ending an argument between him and some hangry Orcs as to whether or not they could eat all of Merry and Pippin or just part of them, and the Uruk-Hai ends the argument by cutting off one of the orc’s head.
+So, the suddenly available meat in question is the headless orc.
+Beheading an orc is not an odd thing for an Uruk-Hai to do, but his announcement afterwards is definitely an odd thing for a Uruk-Hai to say.

 Uruk-Hai are the result of the cursed and tortured crossbreeding of Man and Orc.
-Much like regular Orcs, they are evil brutish creatures, born of filth and hatred, and are said to "worm their way out of the ground like maggots" at birth.
-These Orcs and Uruk-Hai in particular are creatures of Saruman, and the Uruk-Hai in particular are only a few days or weeks old.
+Much like regular Orcs, they are evil, brutish creatures, born from filth and hatred, and are said to "worm their way out of the ground like maggots" at birth.
+So, they don't have much going on in the way of culture, especially as these Uruk-Hai in particular are only a few days or weeks old.
+Like, they wormed they way out of the filth, down in the pits beneath Orthanc.
+Then they put on armor, grabbed a sword, went chasing after the Fellowship, and got in a big fight.
+Now they're going back to Orthanc--going straight there too, running on foot and not stopping--because they have to deliver Merry and Pippin to Saruman.

-So… for one of them to say “meat’s back on the menu,” that implies that these Uruk-Hai and the Orcs have all eaten in a restaurant, a restaurant with menus, menus that vary daily, depending on current supplies.
+So… for one of them to say “meat’s back on the menu,” that implies that these Uruk-Hai have all eaten in a restaurant, a restaurant with menus, menus that vary daily, depending on current supplies, and sometimes items that have been missing for awhile are suddenly available again.

 I’m just saying…